-Prerequisites: C or better in MAP 103 or level 3 or higher on the mathematics placement examination.
+Prerequisites: C or better in MAP 103 or level 3 on the mathematics placement exam or corequisite MAT 119.
+(Prerequisite must be met within one year prior to beginning the course.)

 Required Course Textbooks and Materials

 Textbook

 There is no textbook to purchase for this course.
 There is an e-book on the homework platform for reference but otherwise your main reference material will be your lecture notes.